Tre Brown

-Tre Brown (born September 24, 1997) is an American football cornerback for the Seattle Seahawks of the National Football League (NFL).
-He played college football at Oklahoma.
+Reginald "Tre" Brown (born September 24, 1997) is an American professional football cornerback for the New York Jets of the National Football League (NFL).
+He played college football for the Oklahoma Sooners.

-Early life and high school
+Early life

-Brown was born and raised in Tulsa, Oklahoma, where he attended the Union High School.
-He committed to play cornerback at Oklahoma and rejected offers from schools such as: LSU, Florida, USC and Texas.
+Brown was born as Reginald Brown and raised in Tulsa, Oklahoma, where he attended Union High School.
+He committed to play cornerback at Oklahoma over schools such as LSU, Florida, USC, and Texas.

 Professional career

+Seattle Seahawks

-On May 1, 2021, Brown was drafted by the Seattle Seahawks in the fourth round of the 2021 NFL Draft.
+On May 1, 2021, Brown was selected by the Seattle Seahawks in the fourth round of the 2021 NFL draft with the 137th overall pick.
 On May 21, 2021, after the rookie mini camp, Seahawks signed Brown to a 4-year deal worth $4.1 million with a $640K signing bonus.
-He was placed on injured reserve on September 7, 2021 with a knee sprain.
+He was placed on injured reserve on September 7, 2021, with a knee sprain.
 He was activated on October 15.
 He suffered a knee injury in Week 11 and was placed on season-ending injured reserve on November 27.

-Brown was placed on the Active/PUP list on July 26, 2022.
+Brown was placed on the Active/physically unable to perform list on July 26, 2022.
 He was placed on the reserve list to start the season on August 28, 2022.
 He was activated on November 15.

+San Francisco 49ers

+On March 12, 2025, Brown signed with the San Francisco 49ers.
+On August 21, 2025, Brown was placed on injured reserve, and later released.

+Los Angeles Rams

+On September 16, 2025, Brown signed with the Los Angeles Rams.
+He was waived by Los Angeles on October 28.

+New York Jets

+On November 11, 2025, Brown was signed to the New York Jets practice squad.